-If you seek fellow alumni who share your interests, remember that the Harvard Alumni Association has approved more than 20 Shared Interest Groups; a full list appears at http://post.harvard.edu/harvard/clubs/html/SIGdir.shtml.
-Harvard Magazine invites SIG officers to share news of their groups’ activities in this space.
-(Send items to [email protected], using SIG and the group’s name in the “class year” line.)
+The Harvard Alumni Association has approved more than 30 Shared Interest Groups; a complete list appears at http://post.harvard.edu/harvard/clubs/html/SIGdir.shtml.
+Harvard Magazine invites SIG officers to share news of their groups' activities in this space.
+(Send items to [email protected], using SIG in the "class year" line.)

 You might also like